PyMesh/PyMesh/README.md

     cd build
     cmake ..

-To only build the C++ libraries without the swig python modules, change the last command to

-    cmake -DWITHOUT_SWIG=ON ..

-To build the main PyMesh library:
+To build the PyMesh library:

     make
-    make src_tests

-To build all available tools:

-    make tools
-    make tools_tests
+    make all_tests

 Make sure all unit tests are passed before using the library.